Good Times Restaurants (NASDAQ:GTIM) Earns Strong-Buy Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of Good Times Restaurants (NASDAQ:GTIM – Get Rating) in a research note released on Friday morning.
+StockNews.com initiated coverage on shares of Good Times Restaurants (NASDAQ:GTIM – Get Rating) in a report released on Saturday.
 The brokerage issued a strong-buy rating on the restaurant operator’s stock.

-Good Times Restaurants (NASDAQ:GTIM – Get Rating) last released its quarterly earnings results on Thursday, February 2nd.
-The restaurant operator reported ($0.01) EPS for the quarter.
+Good Times Restaurants (NASDAQ:GTIM – Get Rating) last posted its quarterly earnings data on Thursday, February 2nd.
+The restaurant operator reported ($0.01) earnings per share for the quarter.
+The firm had revenue of $33.39 million during the quarter.
 Good Times Restaurants had a negative net margin of 2.23% and a negative return on equity of 4.99%.
-The business had revenue of $33.39 million for the quarter.

 Good Times Restaurants, Inc engages in restaurant operation through its wholly owned restaurants: Good Times Drive Thru, Inc, BD of Colorado, LLC, Bad Daddy’s Franchise Development, LLC, and Bad Daddy’s International, LLC.
 It operates under the Good Times Burgers and Frozen Custard, and Bad Daddy’s Burger Bar restaurant segments.